Need for zkSpeed: Accelerating HyperPlonk for Zero-Knowledge Proofs: HyperPlonk Accelerator Units

 \subsubsection{Scaling to Multiple PEs}

-Each SumCheck PE handles the product and sum for one iteration of the boolean hypercube sum.
-For example, in \autoref{fig:SumCheck_example}, this corresponds to one red region and the first product in the green region for each $X_1 = 0, 1, 2, 3$.
+Each SumCheck PE handles the product and sum for one iteration over the boolean hypercube.
+For example, in \autoref{fig:SumCheck_example}, this corresponds to one red region per polynomial (MLE table) and the first product in the green region for \textit{each} $X_1 = 0, 1, 2, 3$.
 These iterations run in parallel with multiple PEs storing their own accumulation registers.
 The bottom of \autoref{fig:sumcheck_uarch} shows the accumulation of each evaluation across boolean hypercube values (equivalently, across indices of the MLE tables).
-After all evaluations are done, an MLE Update PE handles the updates for one MLE, and can provision multiple modmuls.
-Multiple PEs can run in parallel, handling each MLE independently.
+After all evaluations are done, an MLE Update PE handles the updates for one MLE table and can provision multiple modmuls.
+Multiple PEs can run in parallel, handling MLE tables independently.